The best Christmas movies you can stream for every holiday mood

 1. For when you need a tear-jerker: It's a Wonderful Life (1946)

 A true holiday classic, It’s a Wonderful Life follows George Bailey, a man whose imminent suicide on Christmas Eve prompts his guardian angel to take action.
 The angel takes George on a magical journey, showing him exactly how he touched the lives of those around and how much impact he had on his community.

 Released in 1946, It’s a Wonderful Life is considered one of the greatest films ever made, for good reason.
 Touching and heartwarming, the flick is the perfect stream for when you’re feeling mellow and have a few tears to spare.
 It can be watched any time of the year, but its message has a better chance of landing around the holidays.
 If you haven’t seen this marvellous movie yet, it’s never too late to catch up.
-Stream it on Amazon Prime Video.
+Stream it on Stan.